Aadv1k/DracoQL/README.md

 ### Fetch data and log it to the console

 ```
-VAR data = GET URL https://jsonplaceholder.typicode.com/posts AS JSON
+VAR data = GET URL https://jsonplaceholder.typicode.com/posts
+  AS JSON
-    OR DIE // exit if data is not JSON
+  OR DIE // exit if data is not valid JSON

 VAR title = DATA[0].title
 PIPE title TO STDOUT
 ```